Gauging tensor networks with belief propagation

-Here we perform numerical simulations using the \textbf{ITensorNetworks.jl} package \cite{ITensorNetworks}, demonstrating the efficacy of our method for gauging a tensor network state.
+Here we perform numerical simulations using the ITensorNetworks.jl package \cite{ITensorNetworks}, demonstrating the efficacy of the BP gauging method for gauging general tensor network states.
 For a given TNS we will repeatedly run iterations of belief propagation on the corresponding norm network.
-We expect to observe the message tensors found after an increasing number of iterations will bring the TNS closer and closer to the Vidal gauge, i.e. they can be used to transform the TNS to a state with an increasingly small value of $\mathcal{C}$.
+We expect to observe the message tensors found after an increasing number of iterations will bring the TNS closer and closer to the Vidal gauge, i.e. they can be used to transform the TNS to a state with an increasingly small value of $\mathcal{C}$ defined in Section \ref{Sec:DistanceToVidal}.
 We will benchmark the convergence of $\mathcal{C}$ with belief propagation iterations against existing algorithms for bringing a TNS into the Vidal gauge.

-The first of these algorithms we term \textit{`simple update gauging'} \cite{Jiang2008, Kalis2012, Alkabetz2021}.
-This routine starts with a TNS in the Vidal gauge and lowers the corresponding value of $\mathcal{C}$ by repeatedly performing a simple update with `identity' gates on the edges of the network --- the simple update procedure is pictured in Fig. \ref{fig:Vidal_SU_BP_FU}, with more extensive details in Appendix \ref{appendix:a}.
-The second algorithm, which we term \textit{`eager gauging'} \cite{Ran2012,Phien2015}, is very closely related to our algorithm, as we discussed at the end of Section \ref{Sec:BPGauging}.
-Instead of an iteration of BP, each iteration of eager gauging involves alternating iterations of BP interspersed with transformations into the (approximate) Vidal gauge.
-In Appendix \ref{appendix:b} we provide explicit details of the steps involved in both the eager and simple update gauging routines.